dcoloma/recon-api/api.md

 # RECON API
 ##INTRO

-###What is Recon?
+###What is ReCon?

-ReCon is a project run by Northeastern University intended to detect Personal Information leaks in Mobile Applications.
+<a href="http://recon.meddle.mobi/">ReCon</a> is a project run by Northeastern University intended to detect Personal Information leaks in Mobile Applications.
 It consists in a Machine Learning system that analyses the traffic that goes between mobile devices and the network and detects potential information that is leaked.
 That information is aggregated so that is possible to offer information about the insights discovered thanks to the analysis of all the PI leaks discovered in the user base of the tool.
 So far we have built an API on top of that aggregated data that let developers get information about which apps are leaking information (and which type of information) and which domains are receiving it.

+ReCon is one of the projects that received one of the <a href="http://www.datatransparencylab.org/grantees.html"> 6 Data Transparency Lab Awards in 2015</a>.
+You can find more information about ReCon at their Website: http://datatransparencylab.github.io/recon/index.html.

 ###How is the API built